Amazon’s Prime Exclusive phones start at $49.99, but there’s more than meets the eye. The ultimate question is “Is this really a bargain?”

 - If you don’t mind seeing personal notifications mixed in with Amazon’s offers on your lock screen

-If this is a somewhat accurate or even a spot-on description of you, read on.
+If this is a somewhat accurate or even a spot-on description of you, great.
 If not – if the prospect of Amazon’s apps and ads bothers you to no end – you’re probably better off paying those extra $20 to $80 for an ad-free device.

 Scenario #2: you are NOT a paying Prime member